ckelner/encrypted-secrets/README.md

 vi .git/config
 ```

-The following snippit should be appended to `.git/config` as seen in the section "Machine Setup":
+The following snippit should be appended to `.git/config` as seen in the section "Inital Setup":
 ```
 [filter "openssl"]
     smudge = ~/.gitencrypt/smudge_filter_openssl